preciofishbone/OmniaDocsG2/setup/setup-enterprise-glossary/index.rst

 And you are all set!

-Ïmplementation example - how to create an organization chart in a mega menu
+Implementation example - how to create an organization chart in a mega menu
 ******************************************************************************
 Here's an example of how an organization chart could be created, based on Enterpris Glossary.